 In the wake of Hurricane Maria, a quiet revolution has been percolating on the island of Puerto Rico.
 What began as an impromptu community kitchen meant to help feed survivors in the town of Caguas quickly grew into an island-wide network of mutual aid centers (Centros de Apoyo Mutuo) with the ultimate goal to restore power — both electric and civic — to the people.

-Today, we’re excited to announce that Shareable’s first documentary film, “The Response: How Puerto Ricans are restoring power to the people,” will premier in Oakland, CA on July 24th at Pro Arts Gallery & COMMONS.
+Today, we’re excited to announce that Shareable’s first documentary film, “The Response: How Puerto Ricans are Restoring Power to the People,” will premiere in Oakland, CA on July 24th at Pro Arts Gallery & COMMONS.
 Get your tickets here!

-In addition to the film screening, the evening will include an introductory talk from the producer (that’s me), the release of Shareable’s new how to guide for creating community ‘resilience hubs’, and a post-screening panel discussion moderated by Erin Axelrod of LIFT Economy with:
+In addition to the film screening, the evening will include an introductory talk from the producer (that’s me), the release of Shareable’s new how to guide for creating community “resilient hubs,” and a post-screening panel discussion moderated by Erin Axelrod of LIFT Economy with:

 - Susan Silber (NorCal Resilience Network)

 - Matthew Trumm (The Camp Fire Restoration Project)

 - David Munoz Ventura (Community Youth Center – in partnership with the San Francisco Neighborhood Empowerment Network).

 The 30-minute micro-budget documentary explores community-led disaster response and recovery efforts in Puerto Rico; letting the people involved in the mutual aid centers tell their own stories of the storm, recovery, and the tenuous relationship between the Puerto Rican people and the government.